vSzemkel/CppStuff/interviews/questions.md

 ### What is the anonymous namespace in C++ and how we can use it?

 ### What types of casts can you name and describe

+### How to check if given integral is a power of 2

 ### Given a graph with weighted edges and two vertices, can we always compute the shortest path between them